-Orchestral Activities - Orchestral Activities at Columbus State University is directed by Professor Paul Hostetter, the Ethel Foley Distinguished Chair of Orchestral Activities.
-The CSU Philharmonic is the primary ensemble, performing three programs or more per semester.
+Schwob Orchestral Activities - Orchestral Activities at Columbus State University is directed by Professor Paul Hostetter, the Ethel Foley Distinguished Chair of Orchestral Activities.
+The Schwob Philharmonic is the primary ensemble, performing two programs or more per semester.
 The repertoire is formed from the standard canon, a mix of contemporary music, and concerti performed with internationally acclaimed artists, esteemed faculty, and student concerto competition winners.
 The Philharmonic works with the chorus, serves as the orchestra for both operas and musicals, and is open to qualified students by audition only.

 Small Ensemble Opportunities

 The Schwob School of Music provides extensive opportunities for chamber music.
 For more information on these chamber ensembles, contact your applied professor.

 - Brass Trio/Quartet/Choir

 - Clarinet Quartet/Choir

 - Popular Music Ensemble